-In practice however, electoral authorities would often run a number of different elections during a defined time period.
-This phenomenon is captured in our terminology as an Election Event.
+316 In practice however, electoral authorities would often run a number of different elections during a

-Figure 1B uses a British context to describe our approach in general terms.
+- 317 defined time period.
+This phenomenon is captured in our terminology as an Election Event. - 318 Figure 1B uses a British context to describe our approach in general terms.

-Figure 1B: The Election Hierarchy
+320 Figure 1B: The Election Hierarchy

 In Figure 1C, there is an Election Event called the 'Union Annual Election'.
 This comprises two Elections, one for the National Executive Committee (NEC) and one for the International Liaison Committee (ILC).
 Three positions are being selected for each committee; as a result, each Election is made up of three Contests.
-In region 1 (R1), the Contest for each Election has two Candidates.
+In region 1 (R1), the Contest for each Election has two

+325 Candidates.

 Figure 1C shows the three Ballots (one for each region).
-The Ballot is personal to the voter and presents the Candidates available to that voter.
-It also allows choices to be made.
-During the election exercise, each voter in region 1 (R1) receives only the region 1 ballot.
+The Ballot is personal to the voter and election exercise, each voter in region 1 (R1) receives only the region 1 ballot.
 This ballot will contain the Candidates for the R1 contest for each of the two Elections.